Key Highlights

 Inspecting Equipment Upon Delivery

-- Visual Inspection: Begin with a thorough examination of the apparatus for any visible signs of damage, such as dents, scratches, or leaks.
+- Visual Inspection: Begin with a thorough examination of the equipment for any visible signs of damage, such as dents, scratches, or leaks.
 This initial step is crucial, as statistics indicate that properties inspected every three years have a 31.3% violation rate, while those inspected every six years have an 11.5% violation rate, highlighting the importance of regular checks.

 Managing Equipment Damage and Repairs